braedenbucher/ascii-sandbox/README.md

 4 = 1 + 1 + (2 * 1)
 12 = 1 + (2 * 1) + (3 * 3)
 ```
-Other than that, the grid is initialized to 0 (empty tiles) and the canvas is initialized to ' ' (empty char).
+Other than that, the grid is initialized to 0 (empty tiles) and the canvas is initialized to ' ' (whitespace char).

 ### Sorting the coordinates
 ```java
 public static int[][][][] getSortedCoordinates(int[][][] blocks)
 ```
-When you view to objects, one in front of the other, which object overlays the other?
+When you view two objects, one in front of the other, which object overlays the other?
 The object closer to you.
 When we draw block textures to the canvas, we need to be aware that blocks behind other blocks need to be printed **first**.
 The way I have implemented this is by *sorting the coordinates*.
-All we need to do is to take in the 3d grid, and throw out a list where each cell is it's own coordinates.
+All we do is to take in the 3d grid, and throw out a list where each cell is it's own coordinates.
 That way our draw function can make sure that the first blocks printed are printed to the back.

 For this method, I created an X, Y, and Z variable to store the length of that axis.
 Then, I initialized a 4d list.